top of page

 Personal Instructor (PI)

-A trainer from hearing dogs for deaf people UK charity who supports the deaf person and hearing dog during their training and matching process.
+A trainer from the UK charity, hearing dogs for deaf people, who supports the deaf person and hearing dog during their training and matching.

 Language Support Professionals

-A trained professional who facilitates communication between a deaf BSL user and a hearing English speaker.
+A trained professional who facilitates communication between a deaf BSL user and a non-signing person.

 BSL/English Interpreter